adamchester/adamchester.github.com.old/_posts/2014-10-05-why-cs-cant-be-fs.md

 More generally, it seems unlikey that C# would do this in the near future:

  * __Partial function application__ - Unsure - could this happen?
  * __Functions that don't require a class__ - C# is primarily OO - and the class is the basic building block.
 It seems like it would require a huge shift in thinking for this to happen.
+[Update] As a few people pointed out, this feature is either done, or [close to being done already](https://roslyn.codeplex.com/wikipage?title=Language%20feature%20status&referringTitle=Home)
  * __Computation Expressions__ - allowing features such as the very flexibile `async` workflows.